Reasonant/Habit_Tracker/README.md

 1. CREATE A NEW HABIT.

    Here you can create a new habit.
 You can either choose from predefined habits or create your own.
 Choosing from predefined asks you to choose a new name for the habit because names are used as identifiers.
+For your newly created custom habits you need to specify a name, a tracking period (periodicity) and a task specification (the task you will perform to establish this habit).
 2. CHECK-OFF A HABIT.

    Here you can check-off a completed task for a habit.
 You simply choose the desired habit from the list of tracked habits.